IntelegixLabs/Hitaya_oneAPI/README.md

 ## Features
 - Creating an AI/ML preliminary diagnosis application.
 - Users/Doctors can input images of x-ray scans/ medical data/ or just images and our Application will give them the diagnosis results.
-- All user data will be stored using blockchain, then ensuring the security of the data.
+- All user data will be stored using blockchain, then ensuring the security of the data .